GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

     For ASCII output mode we write the text string ``rec``.
 If ``rec`` is NULL then we use the current (last imported) text record.
 If binary output mode we quietly skip writing this record.

+**GMT_WRITE_MIXED**.
+    For ASCII output mode we write the mixed record from the numerical and text information in ``rec``.
+If
+    binary output mode we quietly skip writing the text portion.

 **GMT_WRITE_TABLE_HEADER**.
     For ASCII output mode we write the text string ``rec``.
 If ``rec``